kate-walters/coconut/README.md

 ```ruby
 gem 'coconut', require: false
 ```
-Add this configuration to your application's Rakefile:
+Add this configuration to your application's rakefile:

 ```ruby
 if Rails.env.development?